OWASP/www-project-cyber-controls-matrix/Contributions/readme.md

 **3. Control H/M/L Topics must correspond to H/M/L Topics (*NOT ALIASES*) in the Taxonomy.**

-&nbsp;&nbsp;&nbsp;&nbsp;(Aliases are only used for reference, to support each taxonomy entry, and may be repeated.)
+&nbsp;&nbsp;&nbsp;&nbsp;Aliases are only used for reference, to support each taxonomy entry, and may be repeated.

 **4. Note that one Control will usually have multiple sets of relevant Topics.
 Try to identify and submit them all.**